Davidxcr/Store/README.md

-This is a small Catalog website for a store, writtemn in HTMl, CSS and Javascript.
-I tried to use minimal designs and also make use of spaces and colors based off what the client requested.
+This is a catalog website for a client who just wanted a simple minimal design to connect him with clients and also update his products and services.
-This is a sample code of what i built.
-I used typeform to collect data and send an email to the store owner.
+The website uses HTML, CSS and Javascript as it's main languages.
+I employed typeform to manage client and customer requests to make it easier for him to answer questions.
-I am currently working on designing and implementing the actual catalog in a pdf file that is easy to download.
+The Client also insisted on not needing to manage payment on the website, so i didn't need to implement that.
+The client will also take care of sending tracking details to the user from the details in typeform which took less than 10 minutes to set up.

------David.codes------>
+Feel free to uses this code and customize it how you see fit